-The character, charm, and unique personality of older homes are undeniable — and just three of the reasons why many home buyers can’t imagine moving into a new build.
+The character, charm, and unique personality of older homes are undeniable — and just a few of the reasons why many home buyers can’t imagine moving into a new build.
 Older homes are also often constructed in prime locations with lower price tags than modern high rises.
-Purchasing an older home can be a great investment, especially for first-time home buyers — if you know what potential problems to look out for before signing on the dotted line.
+Purchasing an older home can be a great investment, especially for first-time homebuyers — if you know what potential problems to look out for before signing on the dotted line.

 During the buying process, make sure you watch out for these five potential problem areas in older homes.